jtcantin/dmrghandler/README.md

 # dmrghandler

 Handle DMRG calculations.
 The running code and submit script generation code is currently here.

-An example of how to use this package is still forthcoming.
+A usuage example for the Niagara cluster is `examples/example_niagara_prepare_calcs_gsee_benchmark_coarse_set.py`.
+After this is run, configuration files and submit commands are generated.

 ## Installation